petros-d/docs/cloud/install-cli.md

 <TabItem value="windows">

-1. In a PowerShell terminal, an Astronomer project directory and open it:
+1. In a PowerShell terminal, create a new directory for your Astronomer project and set it as your current directory:

     ```powershell
     md my-project && cd my-project
     ```

-2. Based on your CPU, run one of the following commands to download the Astronomer Cloud CLI executable into your project folder.
+2. Based on your CPU, run one of the following commands to download the Astronomer Cloud CLI executable into your project directory.

     - AMD64: